 Humidity is also a concern when it comes to indoor air quality.
 Air that is too humid or too dry can have unpleasant effects on your health and damage your home.
-Let’s check out three of the ways Air Concepts of Middle Georgia can help you enhance the indoor air quality in your Middle Georgia home.
+Let’s check out three of the ways Air Concepts of Middle Georgia can help you enhance the indoor air quality in your Milledgeville and Middle Georgia home.

 A Clean System is the First Step to Good Indoor Air Quality

 A dirty HVAC system can harbor and circulate allergens throughout your indoor space.
 Your first line of defense is to ensure you maintain your system and keep it clean.
 The easiest thing you can do is take a look at your air filter regularly and replace it when it becomes dirty.
 In many households, the air filter needs to be changed every two or three months, but Air Concepts of Middle Georgia recommends that you check them every month—especially if you have indoor air quality concerns.
 Annual furnace, heat pump and/or air conditioner maintenance is beneficial, too.
-Your technician will confirm your system is clean and not circulating dust and debris throughout your Middle Georgia home.
+Your technician will confirm your system is clean and not circulating dust and debris throughout your Milledgeville and Middle Georgia home.